"Heuristic (pronounced /hjʉˈrɪstɨk/, from the Greek "Εὑρίσκω" for "find" or "discover")

 based courses in population genetics and plant breeding (my interest in

 graduate school focused on the environmental and economic ramifications

 of agricultural biotechnology).
 In my current employment, I'm constantly learning and applying new data mining algorithms and statistical techniques.

 This blog is one way for me to quickly summarize and catalog the key elements of the techniques that I have used in the past, as well as new ones I encounter.
 While many of these concepts may transcend the range of topics normally thought of as 'econometrics,' most economists would find some of them very useful in their work.
 As a heuristic guide, some details may be compromised from time to time to illustrate essential themes. (just as with models from economics, sometimes it is necessary to abstract from ancillary details to better elucidate core concepts).

-I often make use of SAS software or R code to illustrate many topics I find interesting in data mining and applied econometrics.
-I often find that coding allows me to get my hands dirty and forces me to understand with much more precision and greater detail exactly what's going on under the hood with regard to many of the statistical techniques and algorithms that often get encapsulated behind the GUI facade of point and click software.
+I often make use of R code to illustrate many topics I find interesting in data mining and applied econometrics.
+I often find that coding allows me to get my hands dirty and forces me to understand with much more precision and greater detail exactly what's going on under the hood with regard to many statistical techniques and algorithms.

 I follow a 'recipe' for blogging very similar to stats blogger Jeremy Kun:

 1) Identify a topic that sounds fascinating or something that I would like to master in greater detail

 Encounter a problem on the job that requires greater knowledge or detail of some technique I've never used or one that I'm familiar with but never applied professionally, or a topic that I would like to adopt for a classroom application in one of the courses I teach.